SkiFire13/master-thesis/chapters/4-implementation.typ

 In the `cwi_1_2` we observed the computation of play profiles for newly expanded vertices to be especially effective, allowing the valuation step to be performed only once.

 The `vasy_720_390` instance is also interesting because it is not connected, with only 87740 states which are actually reachable from the initial one.
 This is a favorable case for local algorithms, and in fact the time required to verify the formulas is proportional to the number of actually reachable states rather than the full amount.

-// TODO: Re-check the livelock formula

-// TODO: Generate random FIFO/LIFO using CADP and gather measurements on them?

-// TODO: Comparisons with and without improvements?

 == Testing with bisimilarity